asizikov/asizikov.github.io/_posts/2017-12-23-you-are-mocking-it-wrong.md

 ![This is fine](/images/2017-12-mocking/fine.jpg)

 Here is the paradox, we introduced mocking so that we can test our class in isolation, but we had to put some code to make that mock return something.
 It's still the logic, isn't it?
 Now `IGreeter` has at least two implementations.
 Most probably in your codebase, you have tens of implementations for the mocked class.
-Just because it's a very much reused dependency, and you have to mock all over again.
+Just because it's a very much reused dependency, and you have to mock it all over again.

 We can improve that test, tune it, but the only way we can make it fail is to repeat the `Greeter` logic in our mock set up.
 But wait a minute, if we have the same implementation, why don't we reuse the existing code?